The Dart river valley is bursting with life and vitality, its beauty unspoiled and waters unpolluted.

 How to book:

 Meet at the Totnes boatshed, King Edwards School (KEVICCS).
-This is by the river just above the weir.
-From Dartington, make your way towards Totnes.
-As you enter the town, look for the footbridge over the road and turn left immediately before it.
-Park in the school car park on the left hand / river side of the main road NB the school is on both sides - you want to Elmhirst site car park.
-Head down towards the Astroturf pitch.
-On the other side, behind the pitch there is a cycle path next to the river.
+This is by the river just above Totnes weir.
+You can reach it on foot on the river path from either Totnes or Dartington.
+To locate it by car from Dartington, make your way towards Totnes.
+As you enter the town, look for the footbridge over the road and KEVICC Elmhirst site is on your left hand side.
+There is a path leading passed the Astroturf pitch leads to the foot/cycle path next to the river.
 Turn left, you will see the small concrete boat shed, covered in ivy, where we will meet you.
+NB there is no parking at the river side so you will need to find on street parking nearby e.g. in Swallowfirleds, or pay & display car parks nearer town e.g. Totnes station or at Pavillions car park near Borough Park.